-Register for 12 hours of SSH 792

-Research and

-12 hours of ASB 799 Dissertation

-(it is possible to register for

-Research/Dissertation hours before you are advanced to candidacy)
+Register for 12 hours of SSH 792 Research and 12 hours of ASB 799 Dissertation (it is possible to register for Research/Dissertation hours before you are advanced to candidacy)

 Please note that your doctoral iPOS must contain exactly 12 hours of Dissertation (no more, no less).
 You can register for more but can only include 12 hours on the iPOS.

-Please register for Dissertation hours in 3- or 6- hour increments to ensure that they will add up to exactly 12 (it is a real headache to correct the issues that arise if you registered, for example, for 6 units one semester and 9 for another, since the total would come to 15 and there is no way to "break apart" those units to equal 12).
+Please register for ASB 799 Dissertation hours in 3 or 6 hour increments to ensure that they will add up to exactly 12

-You may have more than 12 hours of ASB 792 Research on your doctoral iPOS, but should not have fewer.
+You may have more than 12 hours of ASB 792 Research on your doctoral iPOS, but should not have fewer

-The Graduate Education recommends taking ASB 792 Research until you have accumulated 12 hours, then taking ASB 799 Dissertation until you have accumulated 12 hours, and then reverting back to taking ASB 792 Research until you graduate.
+The Graduate College recommends taking ASM 792 Research until you have accumulated 12 hours, then taking ASM 799 Dissertation until you have accumulated 12 hours.